10 Magical Things To Do In Cannes

 A visit to Cannes is not complete without going to the Palais des Festivals et des Congrese.

-it is near the sea and the best restaurants.
+The Palace is the best part of Cannes; it is near the sea and the best restaurants.

 The entrance to the Palais des Festivals just to visit is limited, but you can book for shows and events in advance and have the opportunity to witness an authentic Cannes Film Festival red carpet spectacle filled with international film stars.